bananna1/bananna1.github.io/README.md

 ### Languages
 JavaScript, PDDL
 ### Description
-The agent’s decision-making process follows a cyclical workflow: The _sens- ingLoop_ function is called periodically, and it generates a list of options based on the agent’s observations about the environment surrounding it.
+The agent’s decision-making process follows a cyclical workflow: The _sensingLoop_ function is called periodically, and it generates a list of options based on the agent’s observations about the environment surrounding it.
 The options are filtered based on their utility, which is a custom value based on some calcula- tions, and the best option is selected for execution.
-The selected option is added to the intention queue, managed by the _IntentionRevisionQueue_ class. _In- tentionRevisionQueue_ continuously revises and executes intentions from the queue, ensuring that the most recent intentions are considered.
+The selected option is added to the intention queue, managed by the _IntentionRevisionQueue_ class. _IntentionRevisionQueue_ continuously revises and executes intentions from the queue, ensuring that the most recent intentions are considered.
 Each intention is achieved by selecting and executing appropriate plans from the plan library.

 Plan execution involves carrying out sub-intentions and performing actions to achieve the desired outcome.
 The process repeats, allowing the agent to adapt its intentions and actions based on the changing environment.
 The choice of the queueing method for the Agent represent the choice of making most of the controls over the validity and the goodness of an Intention inside the sensingLoop function.
-We opted for this implementative option because the exe- cution and revision of Intentions inside the Agent class is done in an asynchronous function, and whilst this allows for a responsive change of Intention based on the surrounding environment, it also caused consistency problems when called sev- eral times a second.
-Therefore we found a more sequential approach to yield the best result.
+We opted for this implementative option because the execution and revision of Intentions inside the Agent class is done in an asynchronous function, and whilst this allows for a responsive change of Intention based on the surrounding environment, it also caused consistency problems when called sev- eral times a second.
+Therefore we found a more sequential approach to yield the best result.\
 This implementation, however, caused a lot of overhead in the _sensingLoop_ function because of all the controls made.
-To make the program faster we de- cided to minimize the number of times the plan is updated to avoid obstacles, by updating the _beliefSet_ with eventual new obstacles only when those obstacles actually represents an obstruction on our path towards the goal.
+To make the program faster we decided to minimize the number of times the plan is updated to avoid obstacles, by updating the _beliefSet_ with eventual new obstacles only when those obstacles actually represents an obstruction on our path towards the goal.

 ## Project DS
 [Link to repository](https://github.com/bananna1/Project_DS_Giacomello_Vecellio.git)\